 This printable only covers the basic mushroom and not puffballs, stinkhorns, etc, but I find these questions to be an invaluable reminder in the field.

 Since hunting mushrooms is dirty work, the download includes two copies of the field guide side by side on an 8.5x11-inch sheet of paper so you’ll always have an extra.
-Trimmed, the size is perfect for tucking inside of an A5 notebook or sketchbook.
-I hope this simple tool helps you explore the fascinating world of fungi!
+The half-page size is perfect for tucking inside of an A5 notebook or sketchbook.